 Of course, not every image in the film is hewed to Moonee’s perspective, and even when it is, she reveals herself a more prematurely aware figure than she initially lets on.
 She catches premonitions of daily disarray that the film sublimely refracts through the internal discordance of its style.
 By which I mean its will to visually and sonically pull itself apart between an egg-beaten realist tempo and the imaginative beauty of the visuals, between a moral urge to stare head-on at quotidian life and an equally desperate craving to run away from it and never look back.
 Extraordinarily agitated and even haunted by the limits of its own imagination, and willing to admit how incomplete Moonee’s escape from poverty is, the film exists wonderfully in the throes of confusion about its own future.
 It alternates between avoiding and confronting the poverty at the core of the story and thereby reflecting the schizophrenic, discombobulated uncertainty of the film’s, and the child’s, mind, as well as the certain-but-uncertain ambiguities of inequality in everyday life, always foundational but lightly diffuse and frequently sublimated beneath other rhetorics.

 The film either transcends or pursues this dialectic to its fatalistic conclusion in the much-discussed finale, which self-consciously and dialectically posits either true escape,or a final submission to the gaudy and delusional mindset of Americana, a retreat that suggests the only alternative to poverty is blind acceptance to the corporate monstrosity that conditions your poverty to begin with.
 Even better, this conclusion imagines final escape as a stylistic collapse, the film breaking its illusion of pure observation and introducing overt visual, directorial, imaginative manipulation.
 Here, the film intermingles possibility and artifice, freedom and failure.
 It essentially suggests that in order to visualize its ending, the film cannot sustain itself along its base-line visual pathway and cannot continue to suck from the fruit of its current aesthetic, and thus its normative mindset or milieu, if it wishes to offer freedom to its characters.
+The film has to admit it can’t furnish the dreams the young protagonist secretly wields without a radical breakage, adopting a new aesthetic entirely.
 Certainly, the film’s pile-up, or collision, between naturalism and surprise insurrections of expressionism self-problematizes throughout.
 But the film concludes with a wonderfully humbling vision of filmic death, not a character’s death but the demise of the visual schema, the perspective or lens, the film has set as its baseline.
 This decision is perhaps more quietly radical than the infamous ending of Persona, where the questions the film asks completely, entirely, and literally explode the film from within, but it is no less formally self-critical, and no less daring, an imaginative gesture on Baker’s part.

 The ending also visualizes Disney World in the flesh for the first time, literalizing what had been a stark and phantom-like presence-of-absence throughout the film.
 Before that, Baker’s dexterous film is able to image Disney as a stark and all-consuming specter, the superficially-positive mirror-image of the gaudy purple Magic Castle apartment block that similarly wears a superficial, ungainly cheery visage like the Joker’s spraypaint smile and rictus grin.
 In both cases, the film’s pink-and-purple good-time mask suggests a location afraid of admitting us to its internal self, be it the destitution underneath the cracked veneer of hope (in the apartment’s case) or the abject moral rot and hypocrisy lurking underneath the swamp of Americana-apotheosis (in Disney’s case).
 Fittingly then, the apartment block is a ghoulish offspring of chintzy Americana as marvelously misshapen as Disney.
 The latter, a garish beacon of middle-class escape, hangs overhead throughout the film, both mocking the criminally poor and inspiring them to believe that the ideologies which oppress them are the very ones which must be pursued by the working-class.
 Yes, Disney World’s all-beckoning beauty corrupts the landscape around it, enervating communities and sucking the land dry while siphoning away wealth.
 But the theme park’s imaginative reach – its status as an aspirational symbol for even its victims – is, much like the American Dream, criminally all-consuming and anxiety-pacifying, hubristically projecting itself as the answer to the problems it creates but pretends not to.